 Don’t try to rush the process because it could end up hurting you in the end.
 Shop around for your new loan, because each and every lender will have different interest rates and loans.

-Now all you have left is to actually apply for the loan.
+Now all you have left is to apply for the loan.
 When applying, you are going to want to submit your application to the lender you have decided to choose, providing any and all required information they want.
 This could be your social security number, pay stubs, tax documents, or even bank statements.

-Although refinancing a loan is a little different than applying for a loan in general, in order to get the refinancing, you must still submit the formal application much like you would with a regular loan.
+Although refinancing a loan is a little different than applying for a loan in general, to get the refinancing, you must still submit the formal application much like you would with a regular loan.
 This means going through all the same steps, such as being approved, submitting documents, and having that formal application.

 When you get your new funds, this will start your repayment period.
 You will want to begin making monthly payments right away, keeping in mind the new interest rate, repayment timeline, and monthly payment amount.